addisonschultz/pagination/README.md

 - **Custom Effect** — Custom Page Effect on Change.
 Set to `shrink` by default when enabled.
 - **Gap** — Sets the gap between the connected content.
 Set to `10` by default.
 - **Overflow** — If the connected content can be seen outside of the component itself.
 Set to `hidden` by default.
+- **Background Color** — The background color that shows when a gap is set on the Page component.
+Set to `#000000` by default.
 - **Draggable** — If the Page can be changed by dragging.
 Set to `false` by default.
 - **Tap Area** — Where the tappable area is located.
 Toggle between Corners and Sides.
 Set to `corners` by default.
 - **Carousel** — Whether or not the Page will jump to the beginning when it reaches the end or vice versa.
 Set to `on` by default.